Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 We planned on the 345 miles (555 kilometers) portion taking 5 hours 15 minutes without stopping, which of course, we need a rest, even for a bathroom break.
 We left at 8:15 am and arrived at 3:30 pm after passing through Wisconsin, Illinois, Indiana, and Michigan.
 We began in the central time zone and ended in the eastern time zone, gaining one hour.

-The co-owner of Stellium had asked me to meet, stay in a top-of-the-line Marriott, and attend a strategy session.
-My business was not booming at the time, so rather than conveniently fly to save money, I drove.
+The co-owner of Stellium (a company I represented at the time) had asked me to meet, stay in a top-of-the-line Marriott, and attend a strategy session.
+My business was not booming at the time, so rather than conveniently flying to save money, I drove.
 My belief was to be at least a half-day meeting.
 It turned out to be a 45-minute session over breakfast.
 To say the gall of expecting to drive for 12 hours, pay to stay in a luxury hotel enraged me, all for 45 minutes that we could have managed through a conference call.
 It was more than I could comprehend.

-The journey from home to Ann Arbor was quite a hair-raising.
+The journey from home to Ann Arbor was quite hair-raising.
 As is typical in the summer months, we face long stretches of road construction and reduced lanes.
-In 70 mile an hour (113 km/hr) speed zones, you can expect to be motoring at 15 mph or 80 mph, as the road opens up, and the stream of motorists drive like crazy, making up for the lost time.
+In seventy mile an hour (113 km/hr.) speed zones, you can expect to be motoring at 15 mph or 80 mph, as the road opens, and the stream of motorists drives like crazy, making up for the lost time.
 At spells, it felt like we were going across numerous railway lines as the car’s suspension was pounded due to uneven road surfaces while we dodged potholes.
 At other times, the road surface emitted loud noises from the grooves, so much so that Linda played her podcasts at maximum volume so that we could hear above the din of the road.